turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

 ### Deliverables
 * You **are required** to have your Turing alumni portfolio up on [turing.io/alumni](https://turing.io/alumni) with your updated resume included and at least 1 project
 * Options for additional deliverables (choose **at least 2** that you will complete during the module):
-   * Complete a Mock Interview with one of the mentors listed [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/technical_interview_prep_resources.md)
+   * Complete a mock technical interview with one of the mentors listed [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/technical_interview_prep_resources.md)
-   * Participate in resume review -- bring questions about resume OR bring a cover letter draft
+   * Participate in resume review workshop by bringing a resume tailored to a specific position OR bring a cover letter draft for that position
-   * Identify plan for outreach/networking -- measurable and actionable
+   * Attend a Meetup -- be specific on which meetup in your plan below
+   * Initiate cold outreach with someone through email and set up a coffee meeting
    * Update LinkedIn profile with additional projects and skills and polish your professional summary
    * Write a blog post
+   * Contribute a pull request to an open source project
+   * Other: propose another professional development action step that you will take during your repeat module

 ### Outline of Your PD & Gear Up Plan:
 **Directions:** Write your answers to the questions below in a secret gist that you'll submit to Allison.

 1. Are you going to attend any PD sessions?
 If so, which ones?
 List below.

-2.

-2. How do you plan to challenge yourself this module to grow in your professional development?
-What next steps do you need to take to accomplish that?

-3. What requirements will you complete this module (Note: If you did not meet all requirements at the end of last module, you will need to fulfill them this module)?

-4. What additional options do you want to take on this module to further your professional development?
-Are there any options in these key areas that you'd like to take on that weren't listed?
+2. In addition to ensuring your alumni portfolio is in good shape, which 2 options will you choose to work on this mod to further your professional development?

-5. How will you know at the end of this module that you have successfully completed your professional development goals?
+3. How will you know at the end of this module that you have successfully completed your professional development goals?

-#### Gear Up Focus

-1. What role will you take on for the Microaggressions Gear Up?
+4. How will you contribute to the Microaggressions Gear Up?

-2. How else would you like to contribute to Gear Up discussions this module?
+5. How else would you like to contribute to Gear Up discussions this module?

+*Allison will review all plans and may follow up with you on your goals throughout the module.*